Neha Bhagat

 Significant changes are on the horizon for Microsoft’s licensing system, set to affect organizations of all sizes.
-Beginning January 1, 2025, Microsoft will notify customers that their cloud Enterprise Agreements (EA) can no longer be renewed under the existing framework.
-While this might sound like a simple update, it’s actually indicative of a major transformation in how Microsoft plans to structure its licensing—one that focuses more heavily on cloud technology and offers businesses greater flexibility in managing their software and services.
+Beginning January 1, 2025, some will be notified that their cloud Microsoft Enterprise Agreement can no longer be renewed under the existing framework.
+While this might sound like a simple update, it’s indicative of a major transformation in how Microsoft plans to structure its licensing—one that focuses more heavily on cloud technology and offers businesses greater flexibility in managing their software and services.

 Saying Goodbye to Traditional Enterprise Agreements